modu/website_grokit_ca/articles/web/BasicsOfRelationalDatabases/BasicsOfRelationalDatabases.markdown

     [...]
     Row_n   Jeanne      US          61

 In the above example, a row of data of table ‘friends_list’ is (Paul, CA, 25).
 ‘95’ is the ‘age’ _attribute_ for Row_2 (name: Mary).
-Every table has a _primary key_, which uniquely identifies a row.
+Every table has a __primary key__, which uniquely identifies a row.
 In our example, the primary key could be the ‘name’ column (assuming that the names are unique in the whole database; in reality, primary keys are typically unique positive integers).

 For historical reasons, RDBMS typically (physicalle) organize data by rows (because most early databases were dealing with online transaction processing (OLTP) type data).
-The physical data is stored on disk in a row-order: Paul, CA, 25; Mary, CA, 95; ...
+The physical __data__ is __stored__ on disk in a __row-order__: Paul, CA, 25; Mary, CA, 95; ...
 61;.
 Next section will delve more in how the data is actually structured.

 ## Relations Between Tables